Kalgoorlie

 Table Chart PROFILE FAQ

-Based on AreaSearch analysis of SALM and ABS data, the 12-month period saw employment increasing by 1.9% alongside the labour force increasing by 2.4%, causing the unemployment rate to rise by 0.4 percentage points.
-In contrast, Regional WA experienced employment growth of 1.0% and labour force growth of 1.4%, with a 0.4 percentage point rise.
-Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within Kalgoorlie.
-These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
-While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Kalgoorlie's employment mix suggests local employment should increase by 5.2% over five years and 11.9% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).
+Over a 12-month period ending on an unspecified date, employment increased by 1.9%, while the labour force grew by 2.4%, leading to a rise in unemployment rate of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kalgoorlie's employment mix suggests local employment should increase by 5.2% over five years and 11.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment